 WHAT IS GOLDEN SYRUP (INVERT SYRUP)?

-It is called invert syrup because of the inversion of the rotation of plane-polarized light in the sugar (my head hurts just trying to think about what that means!).
-As fancy as it sounds, golden syrup or inverted sugar syrup is basically made of regular table sugar (sucrose), water, and acid (lemon in this recipe).
+It is called inverted syrup because of the inversion of the rotation of plane-polarized light in the sugar (my head hurts just trying to think about what that means!).
+As fancy as it sounds, golden syrup or inverted sugar syrup is made of regular table sugar (sucrose), water, and acid (lemon in this recipe).
 The mixture is cooked slowly over low heat until it changes color and most water evaporates leaving you with an amber-color syrup with a consistency of honey-like as it cools down.

 WHY DO I NEED ACID IN MAKING INVERT SUGAR SYRUP?